abajwa-hw/security-workshops/Setup-ranger-21.md

 - Start HBase using Ambari

-- In the Ranger UI, under PolicyManager tab, click the + sign next to HBase and enter below (most values come from HDFS configs in Ambari):
+- In the Ranger UI, under PolicyManager tab, click the + sign next to HBase and enter below (most values come from HDFS configs in Ambari).
+*This time, leave the auth_to_local field blank*:
 ```
 Repository name: hbase_sandbox
 Username: admin